dosipod/SrWiki/2D-Functionality.md

 The dev branch has a new hard-coded XY() function (thanks Sutaburosu) in FX.cpp, which supports multiple layouts.

-  We have 5 orientation bits.
-The values are:
+There are 5 orientation bits as follows:

   XY_LAYOUT = SERPENTINE = 16, ROWMAJOR = 8, TRANSPOSE = 4, FLIPMAJOR = 2, FLIPMINOR = 1